Breaking Flooring News

-Pendleton, SC, January 9, 2017—The Ceramic Tile Education Foundation (CTEF) has launched a new website to better communicate the value of ceramic tile education and certified tile installation to homeowners, architects, design specifiers, dealers, distributors and tile installation contractors.Read more

-Atlanta, GA, January 6, 2017—Interface has announced a restructuring in the fourth quarter of 2016 and first quarter of 2017, much of which impacts the company’s residential Flor business.Read more
+Ann Arbor, MI, January 13, 2017—Consumer sentiment fell 0.1% to 98.1 in January, according to preliminary results from the University of Michigan Survey of Consumers.Read more

+Willemstad, Curacao, January 13, 2017—Innovations4Flooring (I4F) has announced that the U.S. Customs & Border Protection Agency has ruled that products manufactured under I4F’s licenses, and including the 3L Triplelock and Click4U locking mechanisms, may be imported into the United States of America.Read more

-Washington, DC, January 6, 2017—Total nonfarm payroll employment rose by 156,000 in December, and the unemployment rate was little changed at 4.7%, the U.S. Bureau of Labor Statistics has reported.Read more
+Washington, DC, January 13, 2017—The Producer Price Index for final demand increased 0.3% in December, seasonally adjusted, the U.S. Bureau of Labor Statistics has reported.Read more

-Washington, DC, January 6, 2017—The goods and services deficit was $45.2 billion in November, up $2.9 billion from $42.4 billion in October, revised, the U.S. Census Bureau and the U.S. Bureau of Economic Analysis, through the Department of Commerce, announced.Read more

-Washington, DC, January 6, 2017—New orders for manufactured goods in November, down following four consecutive monthly increases, decreased $11.3 billion or 2.4% to $458.3 billion, the U.S. Census Bureau has reported.Read more

 Ed Keller, Susan Haddinger and Jameson Hoffner